keefmarshall/seven-in-seven/io/day1.md

     Object slotNames

 .. this doesn't show inherited slots from parents, though.
-To do that, you have to use recursion through the prototype list in <Thing> protos.
+To do that, you have to use recursion through the prototype list in `<Thing> protos`.

 [see code example: allSlotNames.io]

-_NOTE: "Object protos" causes the cmd line to hang!! but you can just type "protos"_
+_NOTE: `Object protos` causes the cmd line to hang!! but you can just type `protos` for some reason in the CLI_

 ### Assignment ###